Frankwds/Football-Browser/README.md

 ## Testing procedure

-Here is an example taken from the integration test performed on the user rating functionality and correctly depicts how we test with cypress.
+Here is an example taken from the integration test performed on the user rating functionality.
+It correctly depicts how we test with cypress.
 ```javascript
 cy.get('[data-testid="rating-stars"]').children().eq(4).click({force: true});
 cy.wait('@rateGame')
 expect(ratingBeforeClick != ratingAfterClick).to.be.true
 ```
 The DOM elements are retrieved with id or as children elements and we assert in two ways:
-- using expects like in the exmpe above.
+- using expects like in the example above.
-- using cy.contains, asserting if certain text strings is part of the visible screen.
+- using cy.contains, asserting if certain text strings appears on the visible screen.